 You may also want to reapply the sealer approx. once a year if needed.

-Open Kitchen Cabinet No Doors
+Open Kitchen Cabinet, No Doors

-The new open kitchen cabinet with no doors makes the room feel much larger, and I love seeing all the bowls and kitchen tools.
+The new rustic open kitchen cabinet with no doors makes the room feel much larger, and I love seeing all the bowls and kitchen tools.
 The white backdrop makes everything very visible and easy to find.

 Don’t miss How To Decorate with Open Shelves and Ideas for Decorating Above Kitchen Cabinets for more kitchen decorating ideas.